BatonNeTot/annex/README.md

 # annex
-C header only library for containers and meta macros.
+C header only library for meta macros.